vladimir-nvs/projects-server-task/README.md

 A micro-service responsible for all the business logic of the application.
 <br/>Responsible for saving entities on DB of your choice.

+### Infra
+Use Dockers for micro-servers.

 ### Bonus
-Use Dockers for servers.

-### Bonus for full stack developers
-Simple UI in Angular for creation of new projects and adding of users to it.
+Simple UI in Angular/Any other for creation of new projects and adding of users to it.

 ### Last thing
 ##### What we anticipate to see in the  app: